A Software Verification Project

 integer that starts, stays, and ends non-negative.
 Each iteration of

 the loop should decrease it.
+Add a termination verification condition

-Continue to treat calls to PRE
+treat calls to PRE

 , POST